 - Their hours were cut, and they no longer qualify for benefits

-United Healthcare COBRA insurance covers drug rehab and everything else that is covered when the person was employed.
+United Healthcare COBRA insurance covers drug and alcohol rehab and everything else that is covered when the person was employed.
 However, the insured will need to pay all fees associated with the policy, including those the employer used to pay.
 However, COBRA does not last forever, so if someone wants to use UHC coverage to get clean, they should act fast and seek treatment.